updated on 20 May 2025

 The LawCareers.Net Podcast

 Last but not least, LawCareers.Net’s very own podcast has a variety of focuses.
-If you want to boost commercial awareness, check out our Commercial Connect series, which runs through topical events, and our Practice Area Profile series, where we speak to lawyers about issues facing different practice areas.
+If you want to boost commercial awareness, check out our Commercial Connect series, which runs through topical events, and our Practice Area Profile series, where we speak to lawyers about what’s going on in their practice areas, from construction and engineering to environment.

 In addition to podcasts, social media is a great tool to improve your commercial awareness.
 There’s increasingly more information on LinkedIn, Instagram, YouTube and TikTok every day.
 Following legal influencers and vloggers is a great way to include a dose of commercial awareness into your daily life and can help you to broaden your knowledge and learn more about the profession more generally.